In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 ```

-> This means that you can only run tinc as sudo, since sbin directory saves binary executables that can be ran only with sudo rights.
+> This means that you can only run tinc as sudo, since sbin directory can be ran only with sudo rights.

 ---
 # Use UFW to open up the necessary firewall